 The river is primarily dominated by river terns.
-While other birds maintained distance from human beings, the terns were all over, flying, diving, and catching fishes.
+While other birds maintained a distance from human beings, the terns were all over, flying, diving, and catching fish.

 Some other sightings included thick-knees, black-headed gulls, and woolly necked storks, and a few others I can’t exactly remember.
 Overall, it was a good, short ride with enough sightings.
 The sunset beyond the river was delightful too.

 I’ve always had a great desire to spot and click hornbills and we were told that a couple lives nearby.
 We did see them while returning but it was too dark and all I got was this silhouette.